 Bilateral engagement activities and cultural events

-The U.S. Embassy in Sri Lanka reciprocates these efforts, focusing on the well-being of U.S. citizens in Sri Lanka and fostering the U.S.-Sri Lanka bilateral relationship.
+The U.S. Embassy in Sri Lanka supports these efforts.
+It focuses on the well-being of U.S. citizens in Sri Lanka.
+It also works to strengthen the relationship between the U.S. and Sri Lanka.

 Moreover, economic ties between both nations are significant, with the United States being Sri Lanka’s largest export market.
 These embassies play a crucial role in bolstering economic, political, and cultural connections, affirming their importance in international relations.